 - The VFX and Animation sector participated in the Creative Sector Deal consultations and will engage with the Creative Careers Campaign via the Creative Industries Council and Creative Industries Federation.

 - We are actively engaged with policy-makers via the Creative Industries Council, where UK Screen’s CEO, Neil Hatton chairs the CIC Apprenticeships and T-Levels sub-group.
-We are campaigning for substantial policy change to turn the Apprenticeship Levy into a Skills Levy and broaden the types of training that can be delivered using the considerable sums of money that employers have contributed but are now locked up by the restrictions on how they can be used.
+We have been campaigning for substantial policy change to unlock the Apprenticeship Levy for the Creative Industries and this has culminated in the flexi-jobs apprenticeship scheme.